sports31415/jubilant-gps/README.md

 # jubilant-gps
-Python interface to standard GPS NMEA data
+Python script to decode NMEA sentences using pynmea2 and pyserial